Wasp Nest Removal in Manchester NH — Flat One-Time Rate, Same-Day Service

 DIY attempted: None attempted — family called before DIY

 Outcome: The Anchor technician confirmed the colony was honey bees (Apis mellifera) — not wasps or hornets — based on body shape, leg pollen baskets, and flight behavior.
 No product was applied.
 The family was referred to a licensed NH beekeeper for live relocation.
 The colony was removed intact.
-Charge: $0 for the identification call; beekeeper relocation arranged separately.
+No charge for the identification call; beekeeper relocation arranged separately.

-Range: No Anchor charge — honey bees are never treated.
-Beekeeper live-removal costs vary; confirm with the referral beekeeper.
+Scope: No Anchor charge — honey bees are never treated.
+Beekeeper live-removal is arranged separately; confirm with the referral beekeeper.

 Paper-wasp umbrella nest on playset frame — early June